 - In a medium mixing bowl combine the eggs, half & half, nutmeg, white pepper and salt; whisk to combine.
 Add 1 cup of the grated cheese and stir together.

-Bake for 30-35 minutes on 350 until golden brown on top.
+- Bake for 30-35 minutes at 350 degrees until golden brown on top.
 NOTE: the middle may jiggle slightly but will solidify when cooling (a knife may be inserted in the middle and should come out clean).
 Cool on a cooling rack for 15 minutes before serving.

 - May be served warm or cool.
 For best flavor after refrigerating allow the quiche to come to room temperature.